-4.2.3.
-Wildlife
+4.2.3 Wildlife

 Dorchester is fortunate in lying in an area where the importance of biodiversity is recognised.
 On the opposite (south) side of the River Thames, in Wittenham Woods, is a Special Area of Conservation (SAC), set up to protect a major site for the crested newt, and Wittenham Woods and the surrounding area are a Site of Special Scientific Interest (SSSI).
 In 1994 the UK Biodiversity Action Plan (BAP) was published, which led the Oxfordshire County Council to identify 36 Conservation Target Areas, one of which (no. 27) comprises the Thames flood meadows between Clifton Hampden and Shillingford.
 It also includes those next to the River Thame up to the A4074 and the gravel lakes north of Dorchester.
 Also on the south side of the Thames is the River of Life project, a major wildlife and wetland development managed by the Earth Trust based at Little Wittenham.
+The North Wessex Area of Outstanding Natural Beauty lies on the opposite side of the River Thames contiguous with the Dorchester NDP area boundary from Shillingford in the south to a point opposite to the Bishops Court Farm lakes in the north.

-All the flood meadows in the parish, the gravel pit lakes, existing and planned Hurst properties lie within the Oxfordshire Conservation Target Area no.27.
+All the flood meadows in the parish, the gravel pit lakes, existing and planned Hurst Water Meadow Trust properties lie within the Oxfordshire Conservation Target Area no.27.